+As an educator, I love to encourage reading and hunting for new, fun books to read.
 At the Texas Book Festival on November 5, 2016 children’s authors Jon Scieszka and Steven Weinberg and students announced the 2017-2018 Texas Bluebonnet Award (TBA) Master List.
 This list is considered one of the most prestigious children’s literature lists in the country.
 I still remember that Bluebonnet seal on books in elementary school.
-Each year, ore than 100,000 students from third grade to 6 grade vote on their favorite book from the list generated by librarians on the TBA Committee.
+Each year, more than 100,000 students from third grade to 6 grade vote on their favorite book from the list generated by librarians on the TBA Committee.

 This is a huge deal for students, teachers, librarians, authors, and booksellers.
 The books on the TBA list are chosen based on quality and appeal in order to encourage reading for pleasure.